 Do Gerbils Eat Oranges in the Wild?

 Gerbils live in arid regions and Mongolian gerbils are no exception.
-Mongolian gerbils live in an area with grassland, shrubland, and desert and are used to living with only a limited amount of water.
+Mongolian gerbils live in grassland, shrubland, and desert areas and are used to living with only a limited amount of water.

 The temperatures in the natural habitat of these gerbils can get up to 50 °C (122 °F), although usually, the temperatures are lower.
 Water is scarce in this region and you would think that an orange tree wouldn’t grow well in this region.

 Orange trees need water to grow and the desert doesn’t have enough water or rainfall to sustain orange trees.
 Only an oasis can sustain orange trees.
 Orange trees are best grown in tropical and subtropical climates.
 The natural habitat of gerbils doesn’t fit this profile.
-This means that there are no oranges available in the natural habitat of gerbils.
+This means no oranges are available in the gerbils’ natural habitat.

 Mongolian gerbils will eat seeds, roots, bulbs, and herbs.
-When they’re available, gerbils will also eat fruit and insects, but this depends on the time of year and their region.
+When they’re available, gerbils will also eat fruit and insects, depending on the time of year and their region.
 Oranges aren’t available to them but this doesn’t mean that a gerbil won’t try an orange if you leave it in its enclosure.
 However, I would highly recommend not giving oranges to gerbils!

 Nutritional Value of Oranges (Analysis)

-You can find the nutritional value of oranges on FoodData Central, a database of the US Department of Agriculture.
+You can find the nutritional value of oranges on FoodData Central, a US Department of Agriculture database.
 Below you can find the most important data:

 Gerbils have a very simple stomach and don’t have a well-developed cecum and colon.
 According to the book Nutrient Requirements of Laboratory Animals, this suggests that they are adapted to mostly eat low-fiber foods such as seeds.